eldritch-dream/ATM-Example/README.md

 This program aims to demonstrate the basic features of an atm that can only dispense $20 bills and charge overdraft fees if you would over draw your account.

+## How to build

+Simply run `go build main.go` to generate the script that can be used to run the program.

 ## Supported Commands

-You can run the program and call the help command or refer to the section below
+You can run the program and call the help command or refer to the section below.
+If you pass the secret argument to help it will print out a list of known accounts `help secret`

 | Command                        | Description                                                                                                       |
 |--------------------------------|-------------------------------------------------------------------------------------------------------------------|